SystemsApproach/5G/impl.rst

 and (3) the remaining components are realized as Kubernetes-managed microservices.
 (Kubernetes is implied, but not shown in the figure.)

-To expand on this idea, :ref:`Figure 6.2 <fig-ci-cd>` gives an alternative view of a CORD POD, abstracting away the details of *what* services it hosts, and focusing instead on *how* those services are instantiated on the POD.
+To expand on this idea, :numref:`Figure %s <fig-ci-cd>` gives an alternative view of a CORD POD, abstracting away the details of *what* services it hosts, and focusing instead on *how* those services are instantiated on the POD.
 In this figure, all the functionality instantiated onto the POD runs as a combination of Kubernetes-based microservices and ONOS-based control applications.

 .. _fig-ci-cd:
 .. figure:: figures/Slide26.png
     :width: 350px
     :align: center

-    Figure 6.2: Alternative view of CORD, with a CI/CD toolchain managing the platform and set of services implemented by a combination of ONOS-based control apps and Kubernetes-based microservices.
+    Alternative view of CORD, with a CI/CD toolchain managing the platform and set of services implemented by a combination of ONOS-based control apps and Kubernetes-based microservices.